hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/242__Praveen_R._Bhat.md

 creation and universe are all going to be sublated before the attainment of moksha.
 >
-​​PRB>>>​ Subbuji has responded to this by quoting sarvajIvAtmabhAva.​ My explanation will be as I have already done above for aparokShatA.
+PRB>>> Subbuji has responded to this by quoting sarvajIvAtmabhAva.
+My explanation will be as I have already done above for aparokShatA.